 NextDose: A web-based Bayesian dose forecasting tool

-Individual Parameters and Covariate Effects
+Individual Parameters and Covariates

 NextDose estimates pharmacokinetic (PK) and pharmacodynamic (PD) parameters using a Bayesian method.
 These individual parameters are known as empirical Bayes estimates (EBEs).
 The EBEs are used to individualize dose predictions and to predict the time course of concentrations and biomarkers such as INR.